 It is easy to be a Stream Team Volunteer!
-Volunteers are needed to collect samples from local waterways, as well as to analyze those samples at the lab on the campus of Miami University.
+Volunteers are needed as backups to collect samples from local waterways, as well as to analyze those samples at the lab on the campus of Miami University.

 You can help even if you have 1 hour.
 No experience is required.